 Traditionally, most employers focused on providing benefits for their employees that helped them stay physically healthy, including monetary incentives to lose weight or quit smoking – some even offered on-site gyms and free, healthy meals.

-Wellness and wellbeing are not the same thing
+Employee wellness and employee wellbeing are not the same thing

 Wellness refers to a physical state.
 According to Gallup, “wellness describes a healthy lifestyle beyond acute illness.”
 It is something that can be managed by the choices we make concerning the food we eat and how much exercise and sleep we get.